 For the makeup for this image I wanted to add some light blue or purple tones with some white lashes and lots of sparkle.
 Even if this doesn’t show of in the final image I still love it and again this is why I like to share makeup images along with my work because then I can share more of my concept with people.

 I went for a bleach brow to help better match my wig because my brows are naturally dark I needed to lighten them a bit and for my lashes I wasn’t sure what to do initially but I ended up adding some white to them with a white eyeliner to enhance that light and airy look.

-I added lots of sparkle to and under the eye using some shimmery eyeshadow and sparkly cosmetic grade glitter.
+I also added lots of sparkle to and under the eye using some shimmery eyeshadow and sparkly eco (cosmetic-grade) glitter.